Troy Lee Designs Raid Knee Guard Review

 The neoprene material is quite thick on the front and sides of the sleeve.
 On the rear, the material is significantly thinner and is semi-translucent when stretched.
 This is designed to allow heat to escape from the back of the leg.
 The armor patch is so thick that air doesn't really pass through from the front.
 Again, let's remember that these pads were designed with gravity-fed endeavors in mind.
 This riding style doesn't rely heavily on serious amounts of pedaling or sustained climbs.
 Yes, these pads are warm and toasty, but we don't think that's a huge deal.

 The Raid Knee Guards are among the more expensive knee pads in our review.
-Still, we feel the quality and execution of the design can justify the price tag.
 The on-trail performance is impressive, and the fit/comfort levels are tremendous.
-As a result, it is easy to call the these a strong value despite the lofty price tag.
+As a result, it is easy to call these a strong value despite the lofty price tag.